The Expert Guide to the Best Restaurants in the Woodlands

 Chef-driven restaurants are rare in The Woodlands, but Chef Austin Simmons demonstrates how successful they can be.
 Hubbell & Hudson Bistro features his innovative cuisine, and everything from the Bistro Burger to the most elaborate entree shows the kind of attention to detail that is the hallmark of a great restaurant.
 Chef Austin has the uncanny knack of combining diverse and unique ingredients into dishes that surprise and delight.
 Steaks are also a strength; prime, of course, but Akaushi Texas Wagyu and in-house dry aged cuts are offered for the connoisseur.

-Happy hour is a great time to sample different dishes (including that incredible burger), and the delicious plated brunch is among the very best in the entire Houston area.
+Happy hour is a great time to sample different dishes (including that incredible burger); the well-priced list of offerings is the perfect way to begin your night out.